trmcdowell/catscii/README.md

 Serves cat pictures as ascii art over the internet.
 Also geolocates by country, but this only works when deployed due to dependency on a fly.io specific header.

-If you want to build this application, please note that you need to create your own .env file because the one included in this repository is encrypted.
+If you want to build this application, please note that you need to create your own .env file because the one included in this repository is encrypted with [git-crypt](https://github.com/AGWA/git-crypt).

 Build Docker image
 ```